dell/csm-docs/content/docs/resiliency/upgrade.md

 For information on the PowerScale CSI driver upgrade process, see [PowerScale CSI Driver](../../csidriver/upgradation/drivers/isilon).

+For information on the PowerStore CSI driver upgrade process, see [PowerStore CSI Driver](../../csidriver/upgradation/drivers/powerstore).

 ## Helm Chart Upgrade

 To upgrade CSM for Resiliency with the driver, the following steps are required.